jeremydaly/dynamodb-streams-processor/README.md

 }
 ```

 This library automatically unwraps `Set`s (which the unmarshaller does not do).
-If you would like to return wrapped `Set`s, pass `wrapSets` in the options parameter.
+If you would like to return wrapped `Set`s, pass `{ wrapSets: true }` as the third parameter.

 ## Contributions and Feedback
 Contributions, ideas and bug reports are welcome and greatly appreciated.
 Please add [issues](https://github.com/jeremydaly/dynamodb-streams-processor/issues) for suggestions and bug reports or create a pull request.
 You can also contact me on Twitter: [@jeremy_daly](https://twitter.com/jeremy_daly).